Tata Sierra: First Generation (1991)

-Second Generation (1997)
+Facelift (1997)

 As the emission norms became further restricted and customers expected more power, TATA launched a turbocharged version in July–August 1997.
-The car had the 2.0-liter diesel engine as used earlier, to which a turbocharger (single stage) was added hence the name 483 DLTC; the new engine was rated Euro 2 and had a maximum output of 87 horsepower.
-There was a marked visual change on the outside with a new bonnet that was extended further downward above the grill, the grill too was revised with the appearance of a Venetian blind and at the center, it had just the circular insignia (no chrome bars as earlier).
+The car had the 2.0-liter diesel engine as used earlier, to which a turbocharger (single–stage) was added hence the name 483 DLTC; the new engine was rated Euro 2 and had a maximum output of 87 horsepower.
+There was a marked visual change on the outside with a new bonnet that was extended further downward above the grille, the grill too was revised, it had just the circular insignia (no chrome bars as earlier).
 The headlamps were revised too, the bezels were gone and now it became larger and visually more continuous with the indicators.
 At the rear too there were major revisions, and the car got heated windshields, tail lamps now become two-tone units (red-clear lens), the rear bumper became a completely wrapped-around unit(metal)reaching the rear wheel arches, the now sported additional tail lamp bars, and the registration plate was illuminated by a single bar at the top.
 The wheel arches were revised too and now became more prominent and large.
 Logos were revised too, with just "sierra" written right next to the body-mounted amber indicator on either side.
 Internally, the power window motor was changed and the new motor was directly linked instead of being linked via actuating cable.
 The wheel caps were revised, and so were the optional alloys.
 The steering became a 4-spoke unit, unlike the previous 2-spoke one.
 The car was received well by the media and saw increased demand globally.
 The seats were provided by Harita Grammar Ltd. and later by Tata Johnson Ltd.

+Second Generation (2025)

+The third generation Sierra was unveiled on 17 January 2025 at the Bharat Mobility Global Expo (Auto Expo) 2025.
+It includes concepts for both internal combustion engine (ICE) and electric vehicle (EV) variants, with the ICE version expected to launch first in November 2025, followed by the EV in December 2025 or early 2026.

+At the 2020 Auto Expo, Tata Motors showcased an EV concept named Tata Sierra EV.
+The concept featured a characteristic fixed panoramic rear window pane similar to the first- and second-generation Sierra, along with an additional sliding door for access to the rear lounge-like seating arrangement.
+It was based on Tata's ALFA (Advanced Modular Platform) architecture.

+The 2025 revival updates the EV concept to the Gen 2 Acti.ev platform, while the ICE variant uses the Atlas architecture.

+The 2025 Tata Sierra EV concept revives the Sierra as an electric SUV, drawing inspiration from the original models while incorporating modern electric vehicle technology.
+It is positioned as a key addition to Tata Motors' EV lineup.